-I had long gone with a plan to go to China on a dedicated spotter trip, but could not decide in relation to which time should be the best.
+I had in a time tought about a dedicated spotter trip to Beijing Airport, but could not decide in relation to which time should be the best.
 There were various parameters that had to be taken into account before the perfect time could be decided.
 One day I came across an article in which the concept of the golden week of the people was described.
 I could see that in the autumn there was a week where the workers had time off and where there was a tradition for people to go home to their home areas to visit, and this also applied to people from abroad.
 I had found my time of departure, as the Chinese who are sent to North Korea would most likely also seek home and it would provide an excellent opportunity to see some of the few planes that the North Korean regime had.

 I booked a return trip with KLM, as at that time it was China Southern that flew from Amsterdam to Beijing with an Airbus 380, a type of aircraft that I had not yet tried to fly with.
 On the day of departure, I was met at Copenhagen Airport by a friendly person who informed me that due to fog in Amsterdam, my connecting flight had been canceled and I had to be re booked.
 It was certainly not something I was happy about, but I was re booked to Finnair and had to fly via Helsinki instead.
 Overall, it gave delay

 My choice of hotel outside the airport was not difficult, I found a hotel where check-in could be done from 07:00.
 The hotel was called Beijing Wanjia Businness Hotel, which was nice and clean and had staff who were good at using Google Translate!
 They did not know a word of English.

 The lack of English skills should not be the biggest problem, but it was the devastating smog.
 As long as the wind blew hard enough, conditions were fine, but when the wind calmed down, a blanket of smog settled over the city.
 This meant that the vast majority of my photos have a gray background.